mdSHash/fast-dropship/README.md

 ## ✨ Features

 ### 🏠 Dashboard
-- **Real-time KPIs**: Profit, Capital, Client Count, Ongoing Orders
+- **Real-time KPIs**: Monthly Profit, Overall Capital, Client Count, Ongoing Orders
 - **Performance Charts**: Monthly trends with interactive visualizations
 - **Recent Activity**: Last 10 clients and orders at a glance
 - **Role-based Views**: Admins see all data, users see their own